 Following this, the learning has a Geographical focus in Ringing the Changes.
 In particular we learn all about living in Chiswick then compare it to Ringsfield in Suffolk, East Anglia.
 The highlight of the term is our annual visit to Ringsfield Hall.
 Here, in the safety and tranquility of the Suffolk countryside, the children partake in the ‘Earthkeepers’ course.
 Whilst learning all about recycling, climate change and looking after the environment, the children set off on a quest to earn their ‘Earthkeeper Keys’.

 On the Beach at Dunwich

 If successful the children earn their ‘K’ and ‘E’ keys at Ringsfield Hall.
-Whilst in Ringsfield we use the opportunity to compare it with Chiswick, visiting a local school to develop our understanding of similarities and differences between localities.
+Whilst in Ringsfield we use the opportunity to compare it with Chiswick, visiting a local school to develop our understanding of similarities and differences between localities and carrying out geographical fieldwork.
 The main ethos of the Earthkeepers scheme is reducing our impact on the earth and caring for its inhabitants.
 This is similar then to the key teachings of The Buddha.
 We study the origins and teachings of Buddhism and end the programme of study with an insightful trip to the Chiswick Vihara.
 Here we learn to meditate and find out about the life of a modern day Buddhist.